-Lovey’s give babies a sense security and assurance.
+Lovey toys are baby-safe fabric toys that give your little one a sense security and assurance.

 I would also like to point out that it’s important that as parents you should make sure you do your due diligence and make sure our babies’ crib is safe as recommended by your pediatrician.
 Here is a article on keep your babies crib safe.